-From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires SOS to retain as a fund in perpetuity.
+From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the Organization to retain as a fund in perpetuity.
 In accordance with ASC Topic 958, deficiencies of this nature are reported in net assets with donor restrictions.
-As of June 30, 2023 and 2022, there were no underwater endowment funds.
+As of June 30, 2024 and 2023, there were no underwater endowment funds.